-Mr. Bauer’s recent trade secrets trial victory was named California’s Top Defense Verdict of the Year (Daily Journal).
-He has been named an Attorney of the Year (The Recorder), Litigator of the Week (AmLaw Litigation Daily), one of the Top 75 Intellectual Property Lawyers in California (Daily Journal) and a leading white collar defense attorney (International Who’s Who of Business Crime Lawyers).
+Mr. Bauer has won California’s Top Defense Verdict of the Year (Daily Journal), and has been named an Attorney of the Year (The Recorder), Litigator of the Week (AmLaw Litigation Daily), one of the Top 75 Intellectual Property Lawyers in California (Daily Journal) and a leading white collar defense attorney (International Who’s Who of Business Crime Lawyers).

 Mr. Bauer is the global Co-chair of Latham’s White Collar Defense and Government Investigations Practice Group.

-- The PG&E San Bruno Accident Cases: Trial and investigations co-counsel in the aftermath of a fatal natural gas pipeline explosion in Northern California
+- The PG&E San Bruno Accident Cases: Civil and criminal trial and investigations counsel in a fatal natural gas pipeline explosion

-- The KPMG Tax Shelter Cases: Lead counsel for the Presidio investment advisory firm in the IRS, DOJ, and Senate tax shelter investigations, defending some 35 civil actions throughout the country involving investors or the IRS, and representing an individual defendant in a New York federal criminal trial and appeal
+- The KPMG Tax Shelter Cases: Lead counsel for the Presidio investment advisory firm in the IRS, DOJ, and Senate tax shelter investigations, including 35 civil and regulatory actions and a New York federal criminal trial and appeal

-- The Hedge Fund Insider Trading Cases: Representing an individual accused of insider trading in New York federal court
+- The Hedge Fund Insider Trading Cases: Defended an individual accused of insider trading in New York federal court

 - U.S. v.
-Tenet Health System Hospitals: Trial counsel in a 4-month Medicare kickback trial, where his cross-examinations of government agents and experts caused the Court to strike the government’s Medicare financial testimony, helping lead to a hung jury
+Tenet Health System Hospitals: Trial counsel in a 4-month criminal kickback trial, resulting in a hung jury

 - SEC v.
-Technology Company CFO: Lead trial counsel in a federal securities fraud jury trial relating to stock options backdating
+Technology Company CFO: Lead trial counsel in a securities fraud jury trial concerning stock options backdating

 - People v.
-Major Railroad: Lead trial counsel in a state criminal prosecution alleging Public Utilities Code violations
+Major Railroad: Trial counsel in a state prosecution alleging Public Utilities Code violations

 - In re San Francisco Refinery Litigation: Lead counsel in 23,000-plaintiff toxic tort cases against a major oil refinery

 - Akamai v.
-Speedera: Lead counsel in a trade secrets case obtaining an injunction against an internet routing technology competitor
+Speedera: Lead counsel in trade secrets cases concerning internet routing

 - Mentor Graphics Patent Litigation: Trial counsel in several patent and trade secrets cases concerning hardware emulation technology

-- Oil Refinery Insurance Litigation: Achieved over $60 million in recovery in environmental clean-up litigation
+- Oil Refinery Insurance Litigation: Achieved recoveries of over $60 million in environmental clean-up litigation

 - Hospital Hostile Takeover Case: Lead counsel in defeating a public entity’s attempt to seize a hospital group

-- California State Antitrust Cases: Won summary judgment in antitrust cases in the health care and recycling industries
+- California State Antitrust Cases: Won summary judgments in antitrust cases in the health care and recycling industries

-Equally as significant as Mr. Bauer’s public accomplishments are his confidential assignments where clients have avoided all charges in grand jury and regulatory investigations, such as:
+Equally as significant are Mr. Bauer’s confidential assignments where clients have avoided all charges in grand jury and regulatory investigations, such as: